arief25ramadhan/advanced-lane-finding-1/README.md

 ### Discussion

 After completing the Term 1 of the Self-Driving Car Nanodegree, I took some time to revisit this project and tried to improve it as much as I could.
-When I submitted the project orignally, it only worked on the first track, but after some adjustments I managed to improve the lane detection so that it worked on the challenge video.
+When I submitted the project originally, it only worked on the first track, but after some adjustments I managed to improve the lane detection so that it worked on the challenge video.

 When testing on the hardest challenge video (with very different light conditions and sometimes non-visible lane marks), I got stuck for months trying to get it to work.
 Unfortunately my experience was that no matter how good the perception was, there was always a rule that had to be set up to eliminate falsely detected curves.